-If you aren’t 100% sure about what a foreclosure is or why they are more budget-friendly, let me clear it up for you actually quick.
+If you aren’t 100% sure about what a foreclosure is or why they are more inexpensive, let me clear it up for you really fast.

-Banks, however, aren’t in the home owning business, so they normally do not desire to keep your home.
-Actually, they just wish to make back as much loan as possible that they lost when the debtor defaulted on the loan.
+Banks, however, aren’t in the residential or commercial property owning company, so they normally don’t wish to keep your home.
+Really, they simply wish to make back as much money as possible that they lost when the debtor defaulted on the loan.

 Nearby Towns and CitiesCheadle